UN

 When one message isn't enough

 Most fathers don't reconnect in one message.
-The first one opens a door — or doesn't.
-What comes next is where most men get lost.
+The first one opens a door, or it doesn't.
+What comes next is unique to each situation.

 The Playbook